Optimizely has recently announced the sunsetting of the previous version of Feature Experimentation, called Full Stack.

 - Analyze the results of your experiment.

-See the Best Practices section for recommendations and considerations when implementing an Optimizely Feature Experimentation SDK.
+See the implementation checklist section for recommendations and considerations when implementing an Optimizely Feature Experimentation SDK.

 To build a company-wide experimentation program, consider pairing Optimizely's server-side experimentation product, Optimizely Feature Experimentation, with our client-side experimentation product, Optimizely Web Experimentation.
 See our knowledge base article: Experiment end-to-end with Optimizely Web Experimentation and Optimizely Feature Experimentation.

-If you have any questions, contact support or reach out to your Customer Success Manager.
-We are happy to help you set up any of our SDKs!
+If you have any questions, contact support or contact your Customer Success Manager.